 I love the colour of my raspberry peach smoothie bowl, it is perfect in summer when it’s warm outside!

-For my BBG girls who love a classic flavour, this chocolate peanut butter smoothie bowl is hard to beat.
+For those of you who love a classic flavour, this chocolate peanut butter smoothie bowl is hard to beat.

 Try out a healthy smoothie bowl